linux-minidisc/linux-minidisc/README.md

 Instead of having two slightly incompatible structs for the same thing, have only a single `netmd_time` data type used for both the track length and disc capacity.

+## ANSI Colors in `netmdcli` on Windows

+For Windows 10 v1511 and newer, special code has been added to enable support for ANSI colors in conhost.exe / cmd.exe.
+The Windows Terminal already supports ANSI escape sequences out of the box (for the `discinfo` color output).